-While working in real estate and being a real estate agent are fantastic careers, there are many other ways for realtors and other real estate professionals to make extra money by being creative.
-Any of the typical problems of being in real estate may have you looking for some extra income, to include: not having enough listings, high lead cost, advances in technology.
+While working in real estate and being a real estate agent are fantastic careers, there are many other ways for realtors and professionals to make extra money by being creative.
+Any of the typical problems of being in real estate may have you looking for some extra income, including: not having enough listings, high lead cost, and advances in technology.

-A key part of being “AntiFragile”, as Nassim Taleb references in his book, is having optionality so that you can withstand tumults and blackswan events that invariably come up.
+A crucial part of being “AntiFragile,” as Nassim Taleb references in his book, is having optionality so that you can withstand tumults and black swan events that invariably come up.
 His book is a part of our list of best financial freedom books.

 If you want to make some extra money or are looking for ideas to start your own business, there are many opportunities in the real estate industry.

 Even the idea of working as a real estate agent can be a side gig or a full-time job.
-Other side hustles that make use of your core skills and knowledge are likely to be more successful if they are your main source of income.
+Other side hustles that use your core skills and knowledge are likely to be more successful if they are your primary source of income.

-Below are some of the best side hustles for real estate agents to pursue in order to earn extra income.
+Below are some of the best side hustles for real estate agents to pursue to earn extra income.

 1. Become a Notary

-A notary is an important part of the real estate process, as they witness and verify signatures on documents.
-This simple task can easily be done in your spare time and can earn you some extra money.
+A notary is an integral part of the real estate process, as they witness and verify signatures on documents.
+This simple task can easily be done in your spare time, earning you extra money.

 The purpose of a notary is simple: